General Terms and Conditions of Business

 but an invitation to submit a binding offer by the customer.

-2.3 The customer can initially place the desired item in the virtual shopping basket of the online shop without obligation by clicking on the corresponding button.
+2.3 The customer can initially place the desired item in the virtual shopping basket of the online shop without obligation by clicking on the corresponding

 In the shopping cart, the customer is provided with an overview the selected items